 Our New Library

-The College of Idaho will soon be home to one of the most architecturally beautiful, state-of-the-art buildings in the Gem State — one that will serve as a new intellectual commons for C of I students, faculty and the entire campus community.
+The College of Idaho is home to one of the most architecturally beautiful, state-of-the-art buildings in the Gem State — one that will serve as a new intellectual commons for C of I students, faculty and the entire campus community.

 In February 2016 the C of I broke ground for Cruzen-Murray Library, which will serve as a new campus gateway at the intersection of 21st Street and Cleveland Boulevard.
-The building is a gift from the estate of the late Deborah Cruzen Murray and her husband, Glenn Richard Murray, Jr., and is expected to be in use by students, faculty and staff in late January 2018.
+The building is a gift from the estate of the late Deborah Cruzen Murray and her husband, Glenn Richard Murray, Jr., and opened for use by students, faculty and staff in late January 2018.